Magazine

 When I delved into what an elevation of the employee experience might look like to these business leaders, many interesting initiatives were listed.
 These ranged from holding nutrition and exercise sessions for employees by providing free access to online personal trainers through to ensuring each employee took a scheduled 45-minute mindfulness break daily.
 A number of workplaces also prioritised in-office working options for people who were feeling lonely or isolated working from home.
 One CEO confided: “We delivered fresh food hampers, gym kit, games for kids and Amazon vouchers.
 It was about paying attention to mental and physical needs and connecting with everyone no matter what level.”

-Leaders also emphasised the importance of creating a culture of fun within their teams.
-Many added that this required more organisation in the virtual meeting world, and included everything from introducing fun icebreakers in meetings to organised weekly virtual events.
-However, the most significant aspect of all the employee experience initiatives was limiting working hours, not sending emails over the weekend and ensuring staff took breaks throughout the day.
-Another CEO explained: “Burnout is an issue.
+Leaders in the CEO survey also emphasised the importance of fostering a culture of fun within their teams.
+Many CEOs noted that this required more organisation in the virtual meeting world, incorporating activities such as fun icebreakers and weekly virtual events.
+However, the most significant aspect of all the employee experience initiatives was limiting working hours, refraining from sending emails over the weekend, and ensuring staff took regular breaks throughout the day.
+One CEO shared, “Burnout is an issue.
 There’s a temptation to work longer hours, but it’s not all about hours – it’s about your output, and that suffers if you don’t get the balance right.”

-In addition, many leaders discussed the importance of making themselves accessible to all levels of staff, including scheduling one-to-one sessions weekly with new recruits to ensure they are settling in.
-This was especially on the mind of one CEO: “I am very conscious to have regular calls with the team.
+In addition to creating a positive work environment, many leaders discussed the need to make themselves more accessible to all levels of staff.
+One of the strategies mentioned in the CEO survey was scheduling weekly one-to-one sessions with new recruits to ensure they were settling in well.
+As one CEO explained, “I am very conscious to have regular calls with the team.
 We have to bring all levels of people closer together and be more approachable and available 24/7.”

-One is Continuing Professional Development (CPD).
-This is an essential aspect of making sure employees are staying true to their ambitions.
-This need for training and continuing development for teams represented 23 per cent of answers.
-As another put it: “Training and development are vital for sustaining a cohesive team and understand how they fit within an organisation.”
-There is a clear role for training to make employees feel respected and empowered, and many CEOs related this need to team performance.
-Another said: “Empowered means people who make better decisions more cohesively, without the need for constant supervision.”
+The first was Continuing Professional Development (CPD), which was vital for helping employees stay aligned with their professional ambitions.
+This need for training and development represented 23% of answers in the CEO survey.
+As one CEO noted, “Training and development are vital for sustaining a cohesive team and understanding how they fit within the organisation.”
+It is clear that professional development plays a key role in empowering employees, contributing to better team performance.
+Another leader remarked, “Empowered means people who make better decisions more cohesively, without the need for constant supervision.”

-In addition, 20 per cent of respondents talked about giving people the space to make their own digital processes, chats, support channels and online activities to boost team morale.
-13 per cent suggested that the best employee experience was being on a winning team, and being rewarded as part of a growing business.
-However, there was a general sense that while digital was essential, automation had a negative effect on team experience because it isolated people during previously social activities like training.
-Another CEO confided: “We invest billions in making computers more human and making humans more automated.
+Additionally, 20% of CEOs spoke about providing employees the freedom to create their own digital processes, support channels, and online activities to boost team morale.
+13% mentioned that the best employee experience came from being part of a winning team and being rewarded as part of a growing business.
+However, there was a general sentiment that while digital tools are essential, automation had a negative effect on the team experience by isolating people during previously social activities like training.
+As one CEO confided, “We invest billions in making computers more human and making humans more automated.
 Then we spend billions more trying to humanise humans.
 Person-to-person contact is impossible to replicate.”

-It seems fitting to end on a quote from one CEO, who succinctly explained the need for better comms and experiences, as well as the advantages of working together in the same place.
-These remarks suggesting a new home-work hybrid might offer a renaissance for the modern workplace: “On my first day, I literally took the door to my office off its hinges.
+It seems fitting to end with a quote from one CEO, which highlights the importance of communication, experience, and the advantages of working together in person.
+The CEO remarked, “On my first day, I literally took the door to my office off its hinges.
 I needed to make a statement that everyone is welcome.
 Everyone deserves time and empathy.
 It is vital to feel the pulse of the employees, because that’s the pulse of the business.”
-It is a pleasant thought that, cooped up in our houses as we’ve been, that we might soon inhabit a working world which has become richer as a result of the pandemic.
+This serves as a hopeful reminder that, despite the challenges of remote work, we may soon embrace a hybrid home-work model that enriches the modern workplace.

 Photo credit: Christina @ wocintechchat.com